chingu-voyages/v11-geckos-team-10/README.md

 -Genius Api : https://docs.genius.com/ (Check the docs here)

--Billboard Api : https://rapidapi.com/LDVIN/api/billboard-api (Check the docs here).
+-Billboard Api : This api allows us to get the music news and display them in a section in our home page, https://rapidapi.com/LDVIN/api/billboard-api (Check the docs here).

--itunes Api : https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/ (Check the docs here).
+-itunes Api : Popular songs are extracted using this api, https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/ (Check the docs here).

+-Arrax Api : it's used to get the music lyrics, https://github.com/LaasriNadia/arrox

 # Production Built